 Owing to Covid-19 restrictions, lifts will only be available for visitors with limited or restricted mobility.

 Due to COVID-Safe working procedures Handling Collection items will be unavailable until further notice.

 How do I book my time slot for the Museum?

-Please book online before arriving at the Museum, choosing a date and time slot for your visit.
+You can book online before arriving at the Museum, choosing a date and approximate time slot for your visit.
 Click here to book.
 Please bring your ticket with you on the day.